benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 tools like <tt>==</tt> and <tt>!=</tt> built into the language, so why is <tt>To(Equal(x))</tt> needed?</p>

-<p>That said, Go doesn't stop developers from using such libraries, so those
+<p>That said, Go doesn't stop developers from using such libraries, so developers
 coming from other languages often find using them more familiar than vanilla <tt>testing</tt>.
 One relatively lightweight library is <a href="https://github.com/stretchr/testify#assert-package">testify/assert</a>,